-Hon Michelle Boylan questions the Police Minister regarding the STEPS program, a program for high-risk fathers in the Peel region, focusing on referral numbers, its role in supporting FDVRTs, and whether WA Police has requested ongoing funding.
-The response indicates ongoing discussions about funding.
+Hon Michelle Boylan questions WA Police regarding referrals to the STEPS program, its role in supporting FDVRTs, and whether WA Police have requested ongoing funding for the program.
+The answer reveals referral numbers and ongoing discussions about funding.

 Asked